niklas-hasselmeyer/minidusen/README.md

 Processing queries for qualified fields
 ---------------------------------------

 Google supports queries like `filetype:pdf` that filters records by some criteria without performing a full text search.
-Dusen gives you a simple way to support such search syntax.
+Minidusen gives you a simple way to support such search syntax.

 ### Setup and usage